Cufee/botto-lfg/README.md

 ### This is a lightweight but intelligent Discord Bot that keeps a certain number of free channels in a given category on your server with built-in optimizations for large servers.
 It will be a great addition to your server if you would like to declutter by removing unused channels dynamically, while being flexible in case more users want to join.

+How to invite the hosted bot - there is no guaranteed uptime:
+* add the bot to your server using the [invite link](https://discord.com/api/oauth2/authorize?client_id=809953817562972160&permissions=1040&scope=bot)
+* make sure the bot has permissions to view and manage channels
+* use b-watchcat categoryID to enable for a category, b-lookaway categoryID to disable

-How to start:
+How to self-host:
-* download the latest release from https://github.com/Cufee/botto-lfg/releases
+* download the latest release from https://github.com/Cufee/botto-lfg/releases or clone and run go build
 * run the executable to generate a config file
 * place your Discord Bot token into the config.json
 * adjust any other settings as needed